Robert Sempill the elder

 Robert Sempill (the elder) (c.
-1530-1595), in all probability a cadet of illegitimate birth of the noble house of Sempill or Semple, was a Scottish ballad-writer and satirist.
+1530-1595), probably a cadet of illegitimate birth of the noble house of Sempill or Semple, was a Scottish ballad-writer and satirist.

 Very little is known of Sempill's life.
 He was probably a soldier, and must have held some office at the Scottish court, as his name appears in the Lord Treasurer's books in February 1567 – 1568, and his writings show him to have had an intimate knowledge of court affairs.
-As a Protestant, he was a bitter opponent of Queen Mary and of the Catholic Church, authoring ballads supporting action against Queen Mary.
-Sempill was present at the siege of Leith (1559-1560) and at the siege of Edinburgh Castle, serving with the army of James Douglas, Earl of Morton.
+As a Protestant, he was a bitter opponent of Queen Mary and of the Catholic Church, authoring ballads supporting action against the queen.
+Sempill was present at the siege of Leith (1559-1560) and at the siege of Edinburgh Castle (1571), serving with the army of James Douglas, Earl of Morton.
 He was in Paris in 1572, but fled the country after the massacre of St Bartholomew.
 Three of his poems appear in the Bannatyne Manuscript.